mirxonius/mirxonius/README.md

 - **Website**: [mirxonius.github.io](https://mirxonius.github.io)

----

-*"The universe is written in the language of mathematics" - Galileo Galilei*

 Feel free to explore my repositories and reach out if you'd like to collaborate on projects involving ML, scientific computing, or physics!